CaptainRich/Dir_List/README.md

 The program prompts for two data items:
 1) The name of the output (text) file.
-2)
+2) The full pathname of the directory to scan.

+Once this data is entered, the scan commences and the output file is generated.
 The output file (specified by the user) is written to the target directory that is scanned.

 ## References
 1. Python for You and Me, Kushal Das, Feb 17, 2021